nullsploit01/catalog-digitization/README.md

 ## About The Project

 This web-app showcases a method to digitize and enhance the process of creating a ecommerce catalog for sellers.
-It uses AI to get user 'svoice input and fill up product details.
+It uses AI to get user's voice input and fill up product details.

 ### Built With